-General rules for accurate selection of codes apply:
+General principles for accurate selection of codes apply:

-- Code the minimum number of codes which accurately reflect the patient's interventions/procedure(s) performed during the episode. - Code each procedure to the furthest level of specificity, i.e. fourth character, which is available in the classification and supported by the medical record.
+Code the minimum number of codes which accurately reflect the patient's interventions/procedure(s) performed during the episode.
+Code each procedure to the furthest level of specificity, i.e. fourth character, which is available in the classification and supported by the clinical information in the medical record.